 Maastricht Scavenger Hunt Specifications

-- Stadhuis van Maastricht, or city hall, Markt 78, 6211 CL Maastricht, Netherlands
+- Starting Location: in front of Stadhuis van Maastricht, or city hall, Markt 78, 6211 CL Maastricht, Netherlands

 - A fully charged Smartphone with internet access.

 Maastricht is a predominantly a university city, here in the south of the Netherlands.
 The city is marked by its medieval-era architecture and vibrant cultural scene.
 It is also the capital of the province of Limburg.
 The city spans both sides of the Meuse river (Maas in Dutch) at the point where the Jeker River joins it.